stefantsvyatkov/simple-calculator/README.md

 <li>Entering Intervals between numbers and operators is treated as invalid number (error message is shown and the text is deleted).</li>
 <li>Expressions as 3+5*7 are not supported and are perceived as invalid numbers.
 If you want to make more calculations, activate "Result" button after every operation.</li>
 <li>Pressing the "Clear" button returns the calculated number to it's default value, which is 0..</li>
+<li>The present version of this program is fully portable.
+It don't change files on your system and can be started even from flash stick without negative influence over the functionality.</li>
-<li>The program can be closed with the Esc key or the standard combination Alt+F4.</li>
+<li>The calculator can be closed with Esc key or the standard combination Alt+F4.</li>
 </ul>

 <a name="toc10"></a>